Xzluv/605_project/README.md

 The Python script (605_pro.py) is designed to perform a complete machine learning process on top of the data processed in Rapidminer, using a different algorithm than the one in Rapidminer, the Random Forest Classifier, to solve a binary classification problem.
 To differentiate the performance on the model.

-- 它首先加载由Rapidminer处理过的CSV格式的数据集，省去了数据处理的麻烦。然后按照一定比例（8:2）将数据分割成训练集和测试集。数据预处理包括将分类标签转换为二进制形式，并对特征进行适当的转换。
+- It first loads the dataset in CSV format processed by Rapidminer to save the trouble of data processing.
+Then it splits the data into training set and test set according to a certain ratio (8:2).

 - Next, the script is trained using a random forest model with parameters that are preset or can be adjusted as needed.
 After training, the script evaluates the performance of the model using the test set data, calculates metrics such as accuracy, precision, recall, and F1 score, and generates a confusion matrix and ROC curve to further analyze the model performance.

 ```
 # Instantiate the model